-Contents of a weekly service request summary, (continued)

-The type of information for each maintenance technician should include:

-- Name and job title

-- Number of service requests completed

-- · Types of work performed

-- Total number of hours worked

-- Space for comments

-The type of information for the property should include:

-- Total number of service requests received

-- Total number completed and pending

-- Total number needing parts

-- Total number remaining from previous week

-- Total number of follow-up calls/inspections made

-- Total number of emergencies handled

-- Total number of make-readies cleaned, painted, repaired and completed

-- Total number of preventive maintenance tasks completed and hours worked

-Reference: See the Toolbox for a sample work request summary.

-Work order tracking software

-Today many properties use software programs that record work order assignments by type and employee.
-They capture information such as:

-- who is being assigned what task(s)

-- how many assignments are given in one day

-- how many assignments are completed and how long did each assignment take

-- how many call backs were made.

-Several p ograms tie this software to locked key drawers so that it is mandatory to enter codes and descriptions before keys can be pulled.
+Contents of a weekly service request summary, (continued) The type of information for each maintenance technician should include: Name and job title Number of service requests completed Types of work performed Total number of hours worked Space for comments The type of information for the property should include.
+Total number of service requests received Total number completed and pending Total number needing parts Total number remaining from previous week Total number of follow-up calls/inspections made Total number of make-readies cleaned, painted, repaired and completed Total number of preventive maintenance tasks completed and hours worked Work order tracking software Today many properties use software programs that record work order assignments by type and employee.
+They capture information such as: who is being assigned what task(s) how many assignments are given in one day. how many assignments are completed and how long did each assignment take. how many call backs were made.
+Several programs tie this software to locked key drawers so that it is mandatory to enter codes and descriptions before keys can be pulled.
 These programs provide both excellent reporting and effective key control.

-Make-ready and maintenance software

-Another change to onsite operations is the introduction of make-ready and maintenance software.
+Make-ready and maintenance software Another change to onsite operations is the introduction of make-ready and maintenance software.
 These programs are designed to eliminate the typical "white board" make-ready tracking system and capture key information from work orders, including: